 “I said, where is she!”
 The Titan’s fist pounded into his chair, causing it to break apart into pieces.

 Suddenly, just as screams continued nonstop, it all of a sudden stopped.
-Stepping out gracefully with her head held up high and in her best maid posture, Coco stepped out.
+Stepping out gracefully with her head held up high, Coco stepped out in her best maid posture.
 With a roll of disgust on her eyes, she proudly came forward.
-The other Orcs pushed away, they gave her daggers of hatred and some growled and snarled at her.
+The other Orcs pushed away, they gave her daggers of hatred, and some growled and snarled at her.

-Coco stopped in front of the the Titan, she didn’t blink in fear or bow out of respect.
+Coco stopped in front of the Titan.
+She didn’t blink in fear or bow out of respect.
 Instead, she stood tall like a king.
 “You called?”
 Her voice was calm, but there was a hint of disgust at the Titan in front of her.

 “You are not my master,” said Coco in indifference.
-“Why would I answer to you?”
+“Why would I answer you?”

 Eventually, the Titan’s voice subsided.
 He searched Coco’s gaze as a smirk erupted on his lips.
 “It’s fine.”
 He waved his hand in front of him, causing everyone to hold in their breath.
 “I just wanted to tell you why you are here.”